The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 Job Start of the Job resource.
 At least one Job resource is required.

-in the console program to start a job.
-If the name contains spaces, it must be
+Comment: If the name contains spaces, it must be

 specified between quotes.
 It is generally a good idea to give your job the same